 There is not KOTOR 3 trailer yet.
 But diehard KOTOR fan Kevin Smets has been tirelessly continuing Darth Revan’s story in a series of YouTube videos, the Star Wars KOTOR Movie Saga.

-Smets records footage using the original KOTOR and adds his own dialogue, so these are far from canon, but it’ll have to do as fans await any sign of life from the series.
+Smets records footage using the original KOTOR and adds his own dialogue, so these are far from canon, but they might at least offer a fun way to pass the time until the new game is announced.

 “We did start working on the third game pitch, because we always imagined the trilogy,” he told VG247 “Even when working on the second game, we [tried] to foreshadow what Darth Revan was doing in the second game, and he wasn’t always just ruthlessly and mindlessly blowing everything up.
 He actually had a larger plan because there was some greater manipulation and threat going on.”